crytic/building-secure-contracts/unchecked_external_call/README.md

 ## Principle

 - Certain Solidity operations, known as "external calls", require the developer to manually ensure that the operation succeeded.
 This is in contrast to operations which throw an exception on failure.
-- Contracts which use external calls and do not check for success will likely be buggy, and may also be exploitable.
+- If an external call fails, but is not checked, the contract will continue execution as if the call succeeded.
+- This will likely result in buggy and potentially exploitable behavior from the contract.

 ## Attack